ejbills/DockDoor/README.md

 ### Translating the website (https://dockdoor.net)

-To enhance web communication, we invite you to help translating the project’s website, https://dockdoor.net,
+To enhance web communication, we invite you to help translating the project’s website, https://dockdoor.net, with the following link: https://crowdin.com/project/dockdoornet.
+**But before you begin translating**, please consider the following points:
+- The strings contain **basic HTML tags**.
+It is recommended to have some familiarity with HTML.
+You can easily find tutorials online, and HTML is particularly easy to learn.
+- As a consequence, please respect the markup indicated on the source language.
+For a word surrounded by `<bold>` tags, add `<bold>` (and `</bold>` to close it) around the equivalent in your language.
+- A few strings contain special codes such as `&#8984;` or `&RightArrowBar;`.
+If you hover over them on Crowdin on the English version, you can know what character it represents. **The semicolon here is crucial.
+Do not omit it.**
+- **Click on the tags** to paste them on your translation.